 Note that when adding hole tolerance information to pads and vias, unless all pads or vias grouped under the Count column have the same hole tolerance attributes, hole tolerance values will be displayed as an * (asterisk).

-IMPORTANT: After adding columns to drill table, you must click OK to exit the Drill Table dialog or your changes will not be saved.
+IMPORTANT: After adding columns to PCB drill size table, you must click OK to exit the Drill Table dialog or your changes will not be saved.

 Ensure Your Board is Manufactured Properly with Altium

 Ensuring that you properly specify hole tolerance is critical for your PTH parts to properly mount to your PCB manufacturer.
 Altium Designer has made the documentation of your hole size tolerances simple, with your tolerance specifications easily added to the drill table, so that they can be clearly communicated to your fabricator.

 Interested in learning more about the PCB hole size tolerance capabilities in Altium Designer?
 Download the free white paper 5 Tips for Specifying PCB Hole Size Tolerance today.

 Check out Altium in action...